 Some consumers don’t like to use contact forms; not only are they impersonal, but they also don’t allow the user to keep a record of that initial contact – which if it is an important query – can be vital.

 In summary, consumers want, or even expect a local business to have a website.
-They expect to find clear lists of products & services, opening hours, contact details & price lists.
+They expect to find clear lists of products and services, opening hours, contact details and price lists.

 Consumers will be encouraged to use a local business if it displays clear company details, contact details, testimonials and is located close to them.
-What they don’t want to find is poor quality content, or a lack of contact details & prices.
+What they don’t want to find is poor quality content or a lack of contact details and prices.